 Check out your UT Library streaming video collections.

-Dolly Parton will read your kids, or the kid in you, a bedtime story, starting April 2nd at 7 PM.
-We love you Dolly!
+Dolly Parton will read your kids, or the kid in you, a bedtime story.
+The live presentations have concluded, but access the archive.
+We love you, Dolly!

 Tour a museum: You don’t have to literally step foot inside a museum to enjoy a museum.
 Check out these virtual tours offered by some of the world’s most famous museums.

 Need lots more?
 Other universities have created wonderful resource pages!
 They are happy for you to visit their resource pages!
 (Posted by permission)